leafac/yocto-cfa/dissertation/yocto-cfa.md

 Detecting non-termination in an interpreter without losing any information about the original program is a problem that cannot be solved, regardless of the sophistication of the detector and the computational power available to it.
 The problem, which is known as the \emph{halting problem}, is said to be \emph{uncomputable}~\cite[§~8]{understanding-computation}, and is a direct consequence of the Turing completeness of Yocto-JavaScript (see §~\ref{The Computational Power of Yocto-JavaScript}).
 In our analyzer we will guarantee termination by allowing some information to be lost.
 \end{mdframed}

-\section{Step 1: Environment-Based Interpreter}
+## Step 1: Environment-Based Interpreter

 The interpreter in Step~0 may not terminate for some programs, and preventing non-termination is one of the main issues we must address when developing an analyzer (see §~\ref{Step 0: Programs That Do Not Terminate}).
 The source of non-termination in Step~0 is substitution, which may produce infinitely many new expressions and cause the interpreter to loop forever.
 In Step~1, we modify the interpreter so that it does not perform substitution, and as a consequence it considers only the finitely many expressions found in the input program.
 The interpreter in Step~1 may still not terminate, but that is due to other sources of non-termination that will be addressed in subsequent Steps.

-\subsection{Avoiding Substitution by Introducing Environments and Closures}
+### Avoiding Substitution by Introducing Environments and Closures

 When the interpreter from Step~0 encounters a function call, it produces a new expression by traversing the body of the called function and substituting the references to the parameter with the argument, for example: